schaffer2013/TankTurnTactics/README.md

 - Donate the current action point to a tank in range
 - Increase shooting range by 1
 - Pass (do nothing, but maintain your current action point)
-- Wither (do nother, but lose current action point.
+- Wither (do nothing, but lose current action point.
 This is generally bad)

 ## Tank icon
 <img width="55" alt="image" src="https://user-images.githubusercontent.com/9828010/236706502-01b3ef53-339e-49c5-a30d-2556a4e03696.png">